Forgetting

 I moved on.
 I stopped watching.
 I let the feeling recede.
 I chose, quietly, to stand by.

-If there’s a first step, it’s this: not forgetting when the moment passes.
-Not smoothing over racial discomfort or explaining it away.
-Building the stamina to stay present—to remain accountable—after the headlines fade.
+If there’s a first step for me, it’s this: don’t forget when the moment passes.
+Don’t smooth over discomfort or explain it away.
+Stay long enough for it to change something.

 Uncomfortable Truths

 What do we do when our empathy turns out to be temporary?
-When our outrage inconsistent?
+When our outrage comes and goes?

-Cultural critic Jenna Wortham has asked whether white people are willing to sit with that question.
-Not just do Black lives matter when they are taken? but How they matter when they are lived?
+Jenna Wortham once asked whether white people are willing to sit with that question.
+Not only whether Black lives matter when they are taken, but how they matter when they are lived.

-• From 2013–2017, white patients in the U.S. received better healthcare than roughly 40% of Black, Hispanic, and Native American patients.
+From 2013 to 2017, white patients in the United States received better health care than roughly 40 percent of Black, Hispanic, and Native American patients.

-• Black men receive sentences nearly 20% longer than white men convicted of the same crimes.
+Black men receive sentences nearly 20 percent longer than white men convicted of the same crimes.

-• Black Americans are twice as likely to be unemployed, and when employed earn about 25% less than white peers.
+Black Americans are twice as likely to be unemployed and, when employed, earn about 25 percent less than white peers.

 Maps

-Angela Davis has argued for prison abolition since the 1960s, pointing out that we repeatedly criminalize poverty, addiction, homelessness, and mental illness—treating symptoms while leaving root causes untouched.
+Angela Davis has written about prison abolition since the 1960s, arguing that we criminalize poverty, addiction, homelessness, and mental illness.
+We respond to symptoms and leave the root untouched.

-In 1976, the Prison Research Education Action Project outlined an “attrition model” for abolition built on three principles: moratorium, decarceration, and excarceration.
+In 1976, the Prison Research Education Action Project outlined what they called an attrition model for abolition: moratorium, decarceration, excarceration.

-Earlier still, Kwame Ture warned that race cannot be “forgotten” until its weight is fully reckoned with.
-And in 1857, Frederick Douglass reminded us that progress has never come without struggle, sacrifice, and sustained effort.
+Kwame Ture warned that race cannot be forgotten until its weight is reckoned with.
+Frederick Douglass reminded us that progress has never come without struggle.
+Audre Lorde wrote that survival is not theoretical.
+Roxane Gay, asked what to do about white friends who refuse to acknowledge privilege, answered plainly: get new friends.

 Witness

-At the close of her performance that day, Monáe urged the crowd to choose freedom over fear.
-“We are watching,” she said.
+At the close of her performance that day, Monáe told the crowd, “We are watching.”

-To watch knowingly, to refuse forgetting, is to place the murders of Stephon Clark, Botham Jean, Breonna Taylor, Ahmaud Arbery, and George Floyd within a longer history:
+To place the murders of Stephon Clark, Botham Jean, Breonna Taylor, Ahmaud Arbery, and George Floyd in a longer history.
+Against slavery.
+Alongside Emmett Till.
+In the shadow of the 16th Street Baptist Church bombing.

-Witnessing is not spectacle.
-It is memory.
-It means context.
-It means refusing the comfort of distance.
+Witnessing in this sense is less about spectacle than it is about memory.
+It is context.
+It is refusing the comfort of distance.

-Know the history.
-Live consciously with uncomfortable truths.
+For me, it means this: know the history.
+Live with what is uncomfortable.
 Remember, especially when it would be easier not to.
-And when you can, challenge yourself and the people you love to do the same.
+And ask the people I love to do the same.

 (Read more on witnessing and the public, unbearable grief of Black mothers.)